MicrosoftDocs/quantum-docs/articles/quickstart-microsoft-qio.md

 > [!NOTE]
 > There are [multiple ways](xref:microsoft.quantum.optimization.express-problem#Ways-to-supply-problem-terms) to supply terms to the problem, and not all terms must be added at once.

-Next, we're ready to apply a **solver**.
-You can choose to use a solver form the Microsoft QIO provider or one from the 1Qbit provider.
+Next, we're ready to apply an optimization **solver**.
+You can choose to use a solver from the Microsoft QIO provider or one from the 1Qbit provider.

 ### Use a Microsoft QIO solver